joniles/mpxj/mkdocs/docs/supported-formats.md

 as GAN files, which can be read by MPXJ.

 * **TURBOPROJECT:** [TurboProject](https://www.turbocad.com/turboproject/turboproject.html)
 is general purpose planning tool.
-TurboProject store projects asPEP files, which can be read by MPXJ.
+TurboProject store projects as PEP files, which can be read by MPXJ.

 * **CONECPTDRAW PROJECT:** [ConceptDraw PROJECT](https://www.conceptdraw.com/products/project-management-software)